 Mistakes happen, however if you’re pulled over for drinking and driving, more than just your license is at stake; you could also face jail time.
 In California, a DUI can lead to serious penalties that impact your life and freedom.
+As experienced San Diego DUI lawyers, we understand how overwhelming this process can be and the importance of quick, strategic action.

 What Is Driving Under the Influence?

 The term driving under the influence refers to the act of driving while experiencing the intoxicating effects of alcohol or drugs.
 When the alcohol or drugs in your system impact your driving ability, California law states that you should not be on the road.
+San Diego DUI lawyers often reference these laws when building a defense for clients facing charges.

 Examples of Driving Under the Influence